Golf Tutorials

 Architectural Storytelling

 Golf course architects are very intentional about the on-course journey.
-They often design the two nines with a "crescendo" in 'mind designed to create a very distinct' feel and challenge.
+They often design the two nines with a "crescendo" in mind, designed to create a distinct feel and challenge.

 • The Warm-Up: The front 9 often serves as a warm-up.
-The architect might give you a gentle starting hole or two to help you find your rhythm before gradually ratcheting up the difficulty.
+The architect might give you a gentle starting hole or two to help you find your rhythm before gradually increasing the difficulty.

 The Physical Grind